 I am a PhD candidate of linguistics at McGill University.
-Broadly, I am interested in speech perception and production, phonetics, second language acquisition and psycholinguistics.
-My research focuses on linguistic and cognitive mechanisms in speech perception and production, second-language speech learning, and adaptive processes in spoken language.
-I am particularly concerned with how these processes differ across individuals and how they are integrated to broaden our understanding of linguistic and cognitive mechanisms in speech processing and learning.
+Broadly, I am interested in speech perception and production, psycholinguistics, phonetics, and second language acquisition.
+My research focuses on understanding the mechanisms underlying linguistic and cognitive processes in speech perception and production, second-language speech learning, and adaptive processes in spoken language.
+I am particularly concerned with how these processes differ across individuals and how they inform language processing and learning.

-Currently, I am working on my PhD dissertation on how listeners overcome challenging listening conditions and what makes some listeners better adapters to variability in both the signal and listening environments.
+My doctoral dissertation examines how listeners overcome challenging listening conditions (e.g., foreign-accented speech, dual-tasking) and what makes some listeners better adapters to variability in both the speech signal and listening environments.
+The overarching goal of my dissertation is to shed light on the linguistic and cognitive mechanisms underlying adaptive plasticity in speech perception.

-Previously, I investigated how individual second language learners differ in their developmental trajectories in the acquisition of novel speech sound contrasts longitudinally.
-I also examined how and to what extent speech perception and production are linked at an individual level using phonetic imitation.
+In addition to my dissertation research, I conducted longitudinal research on how individual second language learners differ in their developmental trajectories in the acquisition of novel speech sound contrasts.
+I also investigated the nature of the relationship between speech perception and production within individuals using phonetic imitation.

 Dec 7, 2017, 174th Meeting of the Acoustical Society of America